mongodb/docs-commandline-tools/source/includes/changelogs/dbtools-changelogs.rst

-For the current database tools version, see :ref:`dbtools-current-changelog`
+For the current version, see :ref:`dbtools-current-changelog`

-Changelogs for older Database Tools versions are available on these pages:
+Changelogs for older versions are available on these pages.
+Database Tools are compatible with the listed MongoDB Server versions and prior MongoDB Server releases.

 .. list-table::
   :header-rows: 1
   :widths: 30 30 40

-  * - Version
+  * - Versions
     - Dates
     - MongoDB Server Support